dougcahl/eddy_identification_winding/README.md

 # eddy_identification_winding
 Eddy identificationfor HF radar data sets using the Winding Angle method.
-Support all 6 US regions of HFR data for downloading and processing in 1,2 and 6 km resolution.
+Supports all 6 US regions of HFR data for downloading and processing in 1,2 and 6 km resolution.
+You can run all the regions and resolution simultaneously with enough ram.

 <code>
 see eddy_all_regions.sh for how to run.